Hidden dualities in 1D quasiperiodic lattice models: Spectral duality

-In the following discussion, we use the AA-NNN as a specific example.
-But the ideas presented here extend to other 1D QPS.
-To start with, we provide an understanding on how the energy bands of CA behave in the extended and localized phases of the limiting QPS.
-In Fig.$\,$\ref{fig:Ecuts_ext_loc}, we inspect the energy bands $E_{n}(\varphi,\kappa)$ for CA of the QPS defined by $\tau=0.676125\cdots$.
-In Figs.$\,$\ref{fig:Ecuts_ext_loc}(a,c), we show the band edges when $\varphi=0$ (blue lines) and $\varphi=\pi$ (black lines) for two CA systems.
-Filled regions in blue or dark grey correspond to states inside the band, while light grey regions indicate states that would appear for $0<\varphi<\pi$.
+We illustrate how the energy bands of CA behave in the extended and localized phases of the limiting QPS using the AA-NNN.
+Fig.$\,$\ref{fig:Ecuts_ext_loc} depict the energy bands $E_{n}(\varphi,\kappa)$ for CA of the QPS defined by $\tau=0.418(\sqrt{5}+1)/2=0.676338\cdots$.
+Figs.$\,$\ref{fig:Ecuts_ext_loc}(a,c), show the band edges when $\varphi=0$ (blue lines) and $\varphi=\pi$ (black lines) for two CA systems.
+Filled regions in blue $\left(\varphi=0\right)$ or dark grey $\left(\varphi=\pi\right)$ correspond to states inside the respective band, while light grey regions indicate all the states that would appear for $0<\varphi<\pi$.
 The following observations can be made: \begin{enumerate} \item The energy bands of CA weakly depend on $\varphi$ ($\kappa$) in the extended (localized) phases of the limiting QPS.
-On the other hand, they strongly depend on $\kappa$ ($\varphi$) in the extended (localized) phases, as inferred from the band dispersion at fixed $\varphi$; \item The energy bands depend equally on $\varphi$ and $\kappa$ at the SD points; \item For higher-order approximants, the $\varphi$-dependence ($\kappa$-dependence) of the energy dispersion decreases abruptly in the extended (localized) phase.
-In fact, this decay is exponential in the size of the unit cell, with characteristic length scales that correspond to a possible definition of the correlation lengths in the extended and localized phases (see SM for details). \end{enumerate} We can also look at constant-energy cuts of the energy bands at specific points in the phase diagram.
-We refer to these cuts as the FS in the $(\varphi,\kappa)$ plane.
+On the other hand, they strongly depend on $\kappa$ ($\varphi$) in the extended (localized) phases. \item The energy bands depend equally on $\varphi$ and $\kappa$ at the SD points; \item For higher-order approximants, the $\varphi$-dependence ($\kappa$-dependence) of the energy dispersion decreases abruptly in the extended (localized) phase.
+In fact, this decay is exponential in the size of the unit cell, with a characteristic length scale that correspond to a possible definition of the correlation length in extended (localized) phase (see Appendix$\,$\ref{sec:scaling_anal} for details). \end{enumerate} Observations 1-to-3 can also be made looking at constant-energy cuts.
 Examples are shown in Figs.$\,$\ref{fig:Ecuts_ext_loc}(b,d), where the FS is observed in points for which $E_{n}(\varphi,\kappa)$ depends weakly either on $\varphi$ or $\kappa$.
-We see that the FS corresponds to almost straigth lines for constant $\varphi$ or $\kappa$ and weakly dependent, respectively, on $\kappa$ or $\varphi$.
-In the next section we address the question on how does the FS look at SD points, for which the energy bands depend both on $\kappa$ and $\varphi$.
+The FS corresponds to almost straight lines for constant $\varphi$ ($\kappa$) and is weakly dependent on $\kappa$ ($\varphi$).